-Local authority Compliance/enforcement action and outcome None see below.

-ADL is not a company just the brand and each development has its own entity for the development.
+Local authority Compliance/Enforcement Action and Outcome Auckland Council None.
+ADL is not a company, just a brand, and each development has its own entity for the development.
 In this regard, ADL is a site specific development entity which some of the partners of ADL are using for this development.

-Francois Beziac and Kieran Doe advise that:

-- NFK, a related company, has been subject to an abatement notice from Auckland Council on 20 August 2020 (ABT21507726) in respect of a development at 119 Bruce McLaren Road, Henderson regarding erosion and sediment control.
+Francois Beziac and Kieran Doe advise that: • NFK, a related company, has been subject to an abatement notice from Auckland Council on 20 August 2020 (ABT21507726) in respect of a development at 119 Bruce McLaren Road, Henderson regarding erosion and sediment control.
 NFK took prompt and appropriate actions to respond to the abatement notice.
-This is further detailed in the memo by Oxcon at Appendix 29 page 458. - Apart from this, ADL has not been subject to any compliance or enforcement action under the Resource Management Act 1991. - They have not been subject to any compliance or enforcement action under the Resource Management Ac 1991. - That their respective shareholding companies have not been subject to any compliance or enforcement action under the Resource Management Act 1991.

-That the site specific construction companies used by ADL have not been subject to any compliance or enforcement action under the Resource Management Act 1991.
+This is further detailed in the memo by Oxcon at Appendix 29 page 458. • Apart from this, ADL has not been subject to any compliance or enforcement action under the Resource Management Act 1991. • They have not been subject to any compliance or enforcement action under the Resource Management Act 1991. • That their respective shareholding companies have not been subject to any compliance or enforcement action under the Resource Management Act 1991. • That the site specific construction companies used by ADL have not been subject to any compliance or enforcement action under the Resource Management Act 1991.